openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 + Support for Shelly Dimmer
 + Support for Shelly EM
 + Sense: read IR code list for Sense from device rather than hard coded list
-+ CoIoT/COAP support added, enabled by default for battery devices
++ CoIoT/COAP support, enabled by default for battery devices
 + Create special device (shelly-protected) when device is password protected
 + new channel last_update for sensors = last time one of the state values have been updated
 + Add IP address to discovered Device Name